Handicapped People Centre

 The Beautiful Gate Handicapped Peoples Centre believes that every person, regardless of gender, religion, ethnic identity, status in life, or physical disability, has a right to respect, education, self-development, access to public facilities and the opportunity to make a meaningful contribution to society.

-There is more polio in Nigeria than anywhere in the world.
 There are uncounted thousands of Nigerian polio survivors who spend their lives crawling on the ground.
 Huge efforts are being made at polio eradication by Rotary International, the Gates Foundation, the Bloomberg Foundation and others.
 The good news is that the last 3 cases of polio in Nigeria were in August 2016.
 The bad news is that very little is being done to help the tens of thousands of survivors.
 Most are hidden away, so that few people realize how huge the need is.
 If you couldn’t get any further from your house than you could crawl on your hands and knees—ever—you wouldn’t be out in public and few people would even know about you.

 Beautiful Gate has done far more to help these polio survivors than any other organization in all of Nigeria.
 They have a shop in Jos, Nigeria with 65 employees where they build a self-pedaled tricycle made of bicycle parts.
 So far they have: